documente/phrase/README.md

 # Welcome to our Automated Testing Library for Web Applications

+> Try the [Playground](https://pckerneis.github.io/bdd-cy-lib) for a quick glimpse into our testing language!

 This repository encompasses a testing library and accompanying tools designed specifically for testing web applications.
 Our approach is rooted in the following principles:

 - **Readability for the Whole Team**: Test cases should be easily comprehensible by every member of the product team, fostering a ubiquitous language that promotes collaboration.